anton-smirnov-robert/weaver/content/concept/mechanistic system.md

 Call a system a set of parts interacting together.
 Call a physical system a system in which parts are made of inanimate objects.
 Call a mechanistic system (MS) a system organized like a machine.
 I posit that a MS is a system characterized by four traits:

-#### T1: Parts are defined by intrinsic parameters and their state is described by generic variables.
+#### T1: Parts are defined by fixed intrinsic parameters.
 In mechanics, parts are defined by their generic relational properties.

+#### T2: The state of part is described by generic variables.
+In mechanics, parts are defined by their generic relational properties.

-#### T2: The number of parts is fixed and their states can vary within a predefined set of possibilities.
+#### T3: The number of parts is fixed and their states can vary within a predefined set of possibilities.
 A space in which the state of parts is pertinently measured must be generically or specifically stated[^2].
 In mechanics, phase spaces (position and momenta of parts) predefine a set of possibilities.

-#### T3: Isolated, parts do not change state.
+#### T4: Isolated, parts do not change state.
 A principle should be given.
 In mechanics, Galileo's inertial principle posits that isolated physical objects are immobile in the relevant referential in the absence of forces.

-#### T4: Parts minimize their action, or the evolution of the state of parts (probabilistically) obey a differential deterministic law.
+#### T5: Parts minimize their action, or the evolution of the state of parts (probabilistically) obey a differential deterministic law.
 Either the action of the parts is defined and a variational principle is given, either what makes the state of parts change is given by decomposing (i) the causes of the differential effect or (ii) the integrated effects of each cause.
 In classical mechanics, Newton's law give a differential equation for the trajectory of an object as a sum of forces that are exerted upon it.
 This can be expressed as a principle of least action.
 When a deterministic law refer to a probability density, master equations give the differential effects.